When you set up your allocation, you need to associate a percentage of your capital on each strategy.

 - the Prebuild High Volatility strategy allocated at 33%.

 Thus, in the case where the user has an investment capital equal to 1000€, this means that the SOL LO bot will be able to use a maximum of 340€ from the user's portfolio.
 Of course, it is not mandatory to use this 340€ and will be able to open positions for an amount much lower than this.

 Note that only users with Gold or Platinum plan can adjust their allocation.

 In case the user has a Silver plan, the distribution of his allocations will be proportional to the number of bots used.
 For example, if the user decides to use five strategies, each bot can invest up to 20% of the user's portfolio.

-As it is stated on our website and in several articles of the FAQ, the performances we show are gross ones that do not include trading fees and slippage levels.
-Keep in mind that once you have created an account, connected an exchange and chose strategies you can simulate the net performance of your portfolio based on historical data.
-However, the concept of net performances can be confusing at times in can depend on funding and/or net positions.
+As stated on our website and in several FAQ articles, the performances we present are gross performances that do not include transaction fees and slippage levels.
+Keep in mind that once you have created an account, connected an Exchange and selected strategies, you can simulate the net performance of your portfolio based on historical data.

-Note that if your funding is not in fiat or stable coin, the performance of your funding will be added to the performance of the trading bots that you have selected.
-If you use Bitmex as an exchange for instance, your funding is in BTC.
-Supposing you only follow one strategy that happens to generate 70% performance over a certain period, and that Bitcoin's performance is 40% over the same period , then the performance of your portfolio is the sum of both performances.
-Now let us suppose you only follow one strategy that happens to generate a 20% performance over a given period and that Bitcoin's performance was -20% over the same period, in this case your net performance evens out leaving you with a 0% performance over the given period.
+If your funding is not in fiat currency (Euro or US Dollar) or stable coin (USDT), the performance of your funding will be added to the performance of the trading bots you have selected.
+If you use Bitmex as an exchange for example, your funding is necessarily in BTC.
+Let's assume that you follow only one strategy that generates a performance of 70% over a certain period of time, and that the performance of Bitcoin is 40% over the same period of time, then the performance of your portfolio is the sum of the two performances.
+Now suppose you follow only one strategy that generates a return of 20% over a certain period of time and the performance of Bitcoin is -20% over the same period of time, in this case your net performance evens out, leaving you with a return of 0% over the given period of time.